timber/docs/content/v2/reference/timber-attachment.md

 Gets the raw filesize in bytes.

-Use the `size_format` filter to format the raw size into a human readable size («1 MB» intead of «1048576»)
+Use the `size_format` filter to format the raw size into a human readable size («1 MB» instead of «1048576»)

 **see** https://developer.wordpress.org/reference/functions/size_format/ Use filesize information in a link that downloads a file: